-The Orchestral Conducting Program at Peabody Conservatory, under the direction of master teacher Gustav Meier, is designed to provide training and practical experience both to beginning conductors and to those with professional experience wishing to expand their repertoire.
+The Orchestral Conducting Program at Peabody Conservatory, under the direction of Marin Alsop, is designed to provide training and practical experience both to beginning conductors and to those with professional experience wishing to expand their repertoire.
 The skills of each student are developed in a highly individualistic manner.
-The program offers Master's and Doctor of Musical Arts degrees and the Graduate Performance Diploma, all of which require a minimum residency of two years.
+The program offers Master and Doctor of Musical Arts degrees and the Graduate Performance Diploma, all of which require a minimum residency of two years.

 A certain number of graduate assistantships are available on a competitive basis.